Employers Mutual Limited: Government

-Employers Mutual Limited offers services and support for the government.
+EML offers services and support for the government.
 This company is one of the sponsors of the Workforce Improvement Program, which is a program held by the New South Wales government to improve the injury management process by changing the deceases and workers compensation management.
-Employers Mutual Limited offers financial support to this program.
-Employers Mutual Limited had started to provide services to Treasury Managed Fund (TMF) since 2005.
+EML offers financial support to this program.
+EML started providing services to Treasury Managed Fund (TMF) since 2005.